How to beat Therian forme Tornadus in Pokémon Go

 Magnezone

 Another Sinnoh Stone evolution of a Gen I Pokémon, Magnezone is a great counter for Tornadus.
-As a Steel and Electric type, Magnezone takes reduced damage from Flying, Grass, and Normal type attacks, and has no weaknesses relavant to this Raid.
-It's also readily available, with its first stage being a common spawn since day one.
+As a Steel and Electric type, Magnezone takes reduced damage from Flying and Psychic type attacks, while taking increased damage from Fighting and Fire type.
+It's readily available, with its first stage being a common spawn since day one.
 Spark and Wild Charge are the moves you'll want your Magnezone to know.

-One more Sinnoh Stone evolution for the list, Rhyperior is the final evolution of Gen I's Rhyhorn.
-It's been featured in events, including Community Day, so most players have had their chance to add at least one or two to their roster.
-As a Ground and Rock type, Rhyperior resists Flying and Normal type attacks, but has a quad weakness to Grass.
-If you're bringing one along, you'll want it to know Smack Down and Rock Wrecker; however, if you don't have the Community Day exclusive move or the Elite TM to spare, Stone Edge will also work.

 Back ups?